 Green" materials for cosmetics packaging

-Today's human ecosystems produce a significant amount of plastic waste, representing a serious problem to be solved.
+Today's human ecosystems produce large quantities of plastic waste, representing a serious problem to be solved.
 Thus, one avenue of research is based on the principles of using by-products from agri-food and agro-forestry.
 In particular, Morganti (2022) has carried out work on chitin and lignin at the nanoscale.
 The aim was to develop innovative, biodegradable, waste-free packaging.
 These natural polymers can be used, for example, to manufacture intelligent fabrics which, by mimicking the structure of the extracellular matrix (ECM), prove effective and safe for both medical and cosmetic use, and are also packaged in biodegradable containers.

 This new way of producing and consuming will help stop the proliferation of plastic waste and pollution on land and in the oceans, preserving the planet's natural resources and biodiversity for future generations.